-By using the experience of our fully qualified team of ecologists here at Cornwall Environmental Consultants, you will not only ensure you are meeting your legal and planning requirements, but also help reduce delays and risks, ultimately saving you time and money.
+By using the experience of CEC’s fully qualified team of ecologists for your ecology and wildlife surveys, you will not only ensure you are meeting your legal and planning requirements, but also help reduce delays and risks, ultimately saving you time and money.

-Our ecology surveys will help you minimise the impact on wildlife and provide effective solutions to reduce the ecological impact of your proposal, whether it be a housing development, barn conversion, luxury hotel complex, or infrastructure.
+Our ecology surveys will help you minimise the impact on wildlife and provide effective solutions to reduce the ecological impact of your proposal, whether it be a housing development, barn conversion, luxury hotel complex, or infrastructure project.

 If you require any further information please call us on 01872 245510 or contact us to discuss your project and requirements.